pandas-dev/pandas/doc/source/overview.rst

 statistical (financial, economic, econometric) data sets.
-We will refer to this data as *time series* and *cross-sectional* (or *longitudinal*) which are common terms in statistics and econometrics. pdnas has multiple target audiences:
+We will refer to this data as *time series* and *cross-sectional* (or *longitudinal*) which are common terms in statistics and econometrics. pandas has multiple target audiences:

  * Users of R or MATLAB who wish to switch to Python for interactive data analysis and implementation of statistical models